nextcloud/desktop/doc/autoupdate.rst

 macOS
 ^^^^^

-If a new update is available, the Nextcloud client initializes a pop-up dialog to alert you of the update and requesting that you update to the latest version.
-Due to their use of the Sparkle frameworks, this is the default process for macOS applications.
+There is no automatic updater on macOS.
+If a new update is available, the Nextcloud client initializes a pop-up dialog to alert you of the update and requesting that you update to the latest version manually.

 Linux
 ^^^^^